INTERVIEW WITH POPE FRANCIS

 I ask how Pope Francis envisions the future unity of the church in light of this response.
 He answers: “We must walk united with our differences: there is no other way to become one.
 This is the way of Jesus.”

 And what about the role of women in the church?
 The pope has made reference to this issue on several occasions.
-He took up the matter during the return trip from Rio de Janeiro, claiming that the church still lacks a profound theology of women.
-I ask: “What should be the role of women in the church?
-How do we make their role more visible today?”
+In an interview he had affirmed that the feminine presence in the church has not been able to sufficiently emerge: the temptation of male chauvinism has not left room to give visibility to the role that women deserve in the community.
+He took up this question again during his return trip from Rio de Jainero, asserting that a profound theology of women has not yet been elaborated.
+So, I ask: “What should be the role of women in the church?
+What can be done to make their role more visible today?”

 “Vatican II was a re-reading of the Gospel in light of contemporary culture,” says the pope.
 “Vatican II produced a renewal movement that simply comes from the same Gospel.
 Its fruits are enormous.
 Just recall the liturgy.
 The work of liturgical reform has been a service to the people as a re-reading of the Gospel from a concrete historical situation.
-Yes, there are hermeneutics of continuity and discontinuity, but one thing is clear: the dynamic of reading the Gospel, actualising its message for today — which was typical of Vatican II — is absolutely irreversible.
+Yes, there are hermeneutics of continuity and discontinuity, but one thing is clear: the dynamic of reading the Gospel, actualizing its message for today—which was typical of Vatican II—is absolutely irreversible.
 Then there are particular issues, like the liturgy according to the Vetus Ordo.
-I think the decision of Pope Benedict [his decision of 7 July 2007, to allow a wider use of the Tridentine Mass] was prudent and motivated by the desire to help people who have this sensitivity.
-What is worrying, though, is the risk of the ideologisation of the Vetus Ordo, its exploitation.”
+I think the decision of Pope Benedict [his decision of July 7, 2007, to allow a wider use of the Tridentine Mass] was prudent and motivated by the desire to help people who have this sensitivity.
+What is worrying, though, is the risk of the ideologization of the Vetus Ordo, its exploitation.”

 “God manifests himself in historical revelation, in history.
-Time initiates processes, and space crystallises them.
+Time initiates processes, and space crystallizes them.
 God is in history, in the processes.

 “We must not focus on occupying the spaces where power is exercised, but rather on starting long-run historical processes.
 We must initiate processes rather than occupy spaces.
 God manifests himself in time and is present in the processes of history.
 This gives priority to actions that give birth to new historical dynamics.
 And it requires patience, waiting.